markevers-dev/markevers-dev/README.md

 ---

 Thanks for stopping by!
-Feel free to explore my repositories and reach out if you'd like to collaborate!
+Feel free to explore my repositories and reach out if you'd like to collaborate! 🤝

+---

+### 🔑 Keywords
+Web Development, Student, Intern, React, Next.js, Tailwind CSS, Storyblok CMS, Express, Front-end, Back-end, Responsiveness,